 Gypsy Moth Program Coordinator - Invasive plants, forest pests, aquatic invasive species

 West Nile Virus Program Coordinator - Invasive mosquitoes, vectors

 Master Gardener Coordinator - Plant diseases and invasive plants

 More Information On:

-There is no gypsy moth suppression spraying scheduled in York County in 2015.
-Surveillance for 2016 will take place from May 15 - July31, 2015 in parks and through homeowner requests for the 2015 season.
+There was no gypsy moth suppression spraying needed in York County in 2015.
+Applications for assessment for 2016 spraying will take place from May 15 - July31, 2015 from parks and through homeowner requests.